-Follow-up actions and source evaluations for exceedances in the TMDL water bodies and tributaries have been reported in past Annual Monitoring Reports and Management Plan Progress Reports, and will be reported in future versions of this reports.
+Follow-up actions and source evaluations for exceedances in the TMDL water bodies and tributaries have been reported in past Annual Monitoring Reports and Management Plan Progress Reports and will be reported in future versions of these reports.
 Typically, the first step taken is to analyze the pesticide application data from the California Department of Pesticide Regulation (CDPR) Pesticide Use Reporting (PUR) database.
 All users that were considered to have the potential to contribute to the observed chlorpyrifos or diazinon exceedance are contacted directly to inform them of the exceedances and appropriate management practices to reduce the risk of future exceedances.

-Descriptions of all outreach and education activities conducted by the Coalition's subwatersheds during October 2016 through September 2018 are provided in Appendix F (SVWQC Outreach Materials) of the Coalition's 2018 Annual Monitoring Report (AMR).
-Outreach activities specific to chlorpyrifos and diazinon exceedances that occurred during the time period covered by this report are provided below.
+Descriptions of all outreach and education activities conducted by the Coalition's subwatersheds during October 2018 through September 2020 are provided in Appendix F (SVWQC Outreach Materials) of the Coalition's 2019 and 2020 Annual Monitoring Reports (AMR).
+Outreach activities specific to the diazinon exceedance that occurred during the time period covered by this report are provided below.